+The SEF also seems to be more accurate in critical situations where it is difficult to predict whether it will rain or snow because the temperature is close to $0$°C.

+One could argue that retraining the GBRT at every iteration is a drawback of our method.
+Yet, we believe that this is a strength of our method.
+Indeed, the method is online and adaptive and does not need much maintenance if it is operational, even when the raw NWP models change.

+Furthermore, the training task of the GBRT is fast enough to allow the use of our method operationally since we need less than half an hour to make the 1253 predictions for one station and one lead time on a supercomputer node.

+Additionally, we would like, as in Part I, to highlight the robustness of EA and our method, since one could replace any of our experts by any temperature predictions of its choice, or add any temperature forecast to our set of experts especially the temperature predictions of the fully machine learning models such as in \citet{bi_pangu-weather_2022,nguyen_climax_2023,lang_aifs_2024}.

-We woke up specialized experts to avoid large errors when the GBRT thought that BOA would have made absolute errors greater than $2.5$°C. Concerning further studies, one could try to find an optimal threshold for waking up the sleeping experts and an optimal minimum number of samples in order to make predictions with the GBRT.
-Introducing other variables such as wind direction or sea level pressure could also improve the GBRTs.
-It would also be interesting to replace the GBRTs by other methods, such as neural networks or simpler machine learning algorithms with fewer (hyper)parameters.
+Concerning further studies, there are two main ways to improve the SEF.
+The first way is to improve the specialized experts when they are awake, or to add other sleeping experts that were not available for this study, such as the 5\% and 95\% quantiles of an ensemble NWP model.
+The second way is to improve the GBRT.
+For example, one could try to use other variables such as wind direction or sea level pressure to improve the GBRT.
+It would also be interesting to replace the GBRT by other methods, such as neural networks or simpler machine learning algorithms with fewer (hyper)parameters.